 Despite the luxurious look, dalgona coffee is fairly simple to make.
 Most recipes call for instant coffee (using instant is a must), white table sugar, hot water, and milk.
 Additional tweaks and flavorings can be used to create variations, such as matcha dalgona.

-So, what are the health facts of this trending food?
+So, what are the health facts of trending food such as this?
 Overall, this drink won’t cause problems when consumed in moderation.
 For those of you who already drink coffee every day, this can be a good way to switch up caffeine fix.
 If you can’t have caffeine or are trying to cut down, you can opt to use decaf instant coffee instead.

 However, watch out for the sugar content.
 In order to achieve the whipped or meringue-like texture, a lot of sugar is necessary.
 Try substituting part of the sugar with a substitute such as Splenda or Stevia.